stashed/postgres/docs/standalone.md

   secret:
     name: sample-postgres-auth
   secretTransforms:
     - renameKey:
         from: POSTGRES_USER
         to: username
     - renameKey:
         from: POSTGRES_PASSWORD
         to: password
   type: kubedb.com/postgres
-  version: "11.1"
 ```

 Stash uses the `AppBinding` crd to connect with the target database.
 It requires the following two fields to set in AppBinding's `Spec` section.